Contact open books with flexible pages: Background

-\textbf{A criteria for trivial variation:} Observe that a handle decomposition of $W$ induces one on the double by considering the dual handle decomposition on $W_1$ relative to the boundary $\partial W_1 = \partial W$.
-Now we let $DW^{(q)}$ be the $q$-skeleton of the double.
-Observe that the map $DW^{(q)} \to DW$ induces a surjection on homology in degree $q$, which need not be injective.
-However, since $e(f)$ preserves the $q$-skeleton, we have the following
+\textbf{A criterion for trivial variation:} Observe that a handle decomposition of $W$ induces one on the double $DW = W_0 \cup_\Id W_1$ by considering the dual handle decomposition on $W_1$ relative to the boundary $\partial W_1 = \partial W$.
+Now let $W'$ be the union of all handles of index $q$ or less in the above handle decomposition of $DW$, so that $W' = W_0 \cup W''$, where $W'' \subset W_1$ is the union of a collar of $\del W_1$ and the relative $q$-handles.
+Observe that $W' \subset DW$ is a regular neighbourhood of a $q$-skeleton of $DW$ and so the inclusion $W' \to DW$ induces a surjection on homology in degree $q$.
+Moreover, $e(f)$ preserves $W'$ and so we have the following

-\begin{lemma} Suppose that the map $e(f)$ induces the identity on a $q$-skeleton of the double $H_q(DW^{(q)})$, then the variation is trivial and thus $H_q(M)$ is torsion free.
+\begin{lemma} Suppose that $\ext(f)|_{W'}$ induces the identity on $H^q(W'; \Q)$, then the variation of $f$ is trivial and thus $H_q(M)$ is torsion free. \end{lemma}

-The same is true if $e(f)$ induces the identity on the cohomology group $H^q(DW^{(q)})$. \end{lemma} \begin{proof} Since $H_q(DW^{(q)}) \to H_q(DW)$ is surjective this follows from the commutativity of the following diagram:

-Moreover, since $H_q(DW^{(q)})$ is torsion free, the above lemma also holds if the map $e(f)^*$ is the identity on the {\em cohomology} group $H^q(DW^{(q)})$. \end{proof}